JayC-ADI/dcs-srs-server/README.md

 1. Edit files in the host directory: `/docker/dcs-srs/Presets/`
 2. Changes are automatically picked up by the server
 3. No container restart required for preset changes

+**Note**: If server-side presets aren't working, ensure `SERVER_SIDE_PRESETS_ENABLED` is set to `"true"` (as a string) in your docker-compose.yml or .env file.
+The containerized solution automatically handles the required command-line argument that the SRS server needs to enable this feature.

 ## IP Banning